Information for employers

 Download the briefing toolkit.

-Qualifications Wales’ review of qualifications in the construction and built environment sector found that a number of changes should be made to the qualifications to make sure that they meet the needs of both learners and employers in Wales.
+The regulator, Qualifications Wales, carried out a review of qualifications in the construction and built environment sector and worked with City & Guilds and EAL to ensure this suite of qualifications meets the needs of both learners and employers in Wales.

-The new qualifications will reduce complexity and raise the quality of the learning outcomes and experience.
-CITB, the Civil Engineering Contractors Association for Wales, the Federation for Master Builders, National Federation of Builders (NFB), Electrical Contractors Association (ECA), Association of Plumbing and Heating Contractors (APHC) and the Building Services Engineering Services Association (BESA) are fully supportive of this vision and are active partners in the development process.
+The new qualifications reduce complexity and raise the quality of the learning outcomes and experience.
+CITB, the Civil Engineering Contractors Association for Wales, the Federation for Master Builders, National Federation of Builders (NFB), Electrical Contractors Association (ECA), Association of Plumbing and Heating Contractors (APHC) and the Building Services Engineering Services Association (BESA) are fully supportive of the suite and were active partners in the development process.

-• From 2021, the new qualifications will be available for public funding for 16-19 year olds and will be the only Level 2 and Level 3 Construction and Building Services Engineering qualifications available for public funding in Wales (with the exception of Level 1 provision and some specialist qualifications);
+This suite of qualifications is available for public funding for 16-19 year olds in Wales and is the only Level 2 and Level 3 Construction and Building Services Engineering qualifications available for public funding in Wales (with the exception of Level 1 provision and some specialist qualifications).

 Existing qualifications will continue to be valued and recognised, but continuing professional development is important to ensure that workers stay up to date with their knowledge and skills development.
 Some upskilling of staff may be required in areas such as emerging technologies and the repair and maintenance of pre-1919 buildings.